EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 Complete the following sections in order to replicate my process.

 # Table of Contents
-0) Add-Ons and Updates for Klipper
+- Add-Ons and Updates for Klipper
-1) Toolhead Print Selection
+- Toolhead Print Selection
-2) Heat-Treating Process for Backplates
+- Heat-Treating Process for Backplates
-3) Assembly Notes
+- Assembly Notes
-4) Special Notes on OptoTAP
+- Special Notes on OptoTAP
-5) PID, Input Shaper, Extruder Rotation Distance, and Pressure Advance Tuning
+- Nozzle Offsets - Probe-to-Nozzle and Gcode
-6) Dock Parking Calibration, Testing, and Safe Zone Specification
+- PID, Input Shaper, Extruder Rotation Distance, and Pressure Advance Tuning
-7) Purge, Preheat, and Other Relevant Orca Slicer Settings
+- Dock Parking Calibration, Testing, and Safe Zone Specification
-8) Machine Start and Machine End Gcode
+- Purge, Preheat, and Other Relevant Orca Slicer Settings
-9) Nozzle Offsets - Probe-to-Nozzle and Gcode
+- Machine Start and Machine End Gcode
-10) Nozzle Offsets - X/Y Offset
+- Nozzle Offsets - X/Y Offset
-11) Final Considerations
+- Final Considerations

-# 0. Add-Ons and Updates for Klipper
+# Add-Ons and Updates for Klipper

 You will need to install the following Klipper add-ons:
 - Klipper-Toolchanger: https://github.com/viesturz/klipper-toolchanger/